Jazz advance to 2nd round, beating Grizzlies in Game 5 - WTMJ

 Mitchell also had 10 assists and six rebounds in 29 minutes, getting a little rest before facing the winner of the Los Angeles Clippers-Dallas Mavericks matchup.

-“Donovan’s got better every single year since he’s got here and obviously having him back was key and was huge for us because of the way we’re playing now.
-It’s fun to play with Donovan,” said Rudy Gobert, who had 23 points and 15 rebounds for Utah.

-Jordan Clarkson scored 24 points and Bojan Bogdanovic added 17 points to help power the top-seeded Jazz to their fourth straight victory.
+Jordan Clarkson scored 24 points, Rudy Gobert had 23 points and 15 rebounds and Bojan Bogdanovic added 17 points to help power the top-seeded Jazz to their fourth straight victory.

 Even after a cool fourth quarter, the Jazz shot 53%.

-“We really moved the ball, and when we do that, the first thing that has to happen is we have to space — we can’t be standing next to each other — to move the ball the way we want,” Utah coach Quin Snyder said.
-“We had the willingness to pass and to shoot.”

-Ja Morant had 27 points and 11 assists for Memphis.
+The Memphis big three all played effectively on offense, but got little help from the supporting cast.
+Ja Morant finished his record-setting first playoff series with 27 points and 11 assists.
 Dillon Brooks also had 27 points, and Jonas Valanciunas added 18.

-“Ja has grown up so much this year,” Memphis coach Taylor Jenkins said.
-“I know he’s going to be highly motivated going into the offseason to take it to the next level as a player (and) continue to help this team take the next step.
-His words going into the locker room were ‘We will be back’ and that’s a great mentality. … He’s only continuing to scratch the surface of what he can become as a player.”

 Mitchell capped Utah’s big first half with two contested 26-foot jumpers to make it 75-51 and bring the 13,000 fans to their feet.